AlmightyLks/Programming-Guidance/CSharp/The-Beginning.md

 In advance before installing this, you will have to ideally install two things.<br>
 Just install the as "recommended" marked versions of each: <br>
 [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework) ("Developer Pack") & [.NET Core](https://dotnet.microsoft.com/download/dotnet-core) ("SDK X.X.XXX")<br>
 Those two things are so called Frameworks.
-Frameworks for programming languages are just a special set of given pre-made methods and just all kind of things.<br>
+Frameworks for programming languages are just special sets of given pre-made methods and just all kind of things.<br>
 .NET Framework -> To create Windows Applications<br>
 .NET Core -> To create Crossplatform Applications<br>